 The EE for Pregnant Women Benefit is a limited benefit category that allows a pregnant woman to receive immediate pregnancy-related outpatient services while her application for full-benefit BadgerCare Plus is processed.
 Enrollment is not restricted based on the member's other health insurance coverage.
 Therefore, a pregnant woman who has other health insurance may be enrolled in the benefit.

 The EE for Children Benefit allows certain members through 18 years of age to receive BadgerCare Plus benefits under the BadgerCare Plus Standard Plan while an application for BadgerCare Plus is processed.

 Women and children who are temporarily enrolled in BadgerCare Plus through the EE process are not eligible for enrollment in an HMO until they are determined eligible for full benefit BadgerCare Plus by the county/tribal office.

 Family Planning Only Services is a limited benefit program that provides routine contraceptive management or related services to low-income individuals who are of childbearing/reproductive age (typically 15 years of age or older) and who are otherwise not eligible for Wisconsin Medicaid or BadgerCare Plus.
 Members receiving Family Planning Only Services must be receiving routine contraceptive management or related services.

-Note: Members who meet the enrollment criteria may receive routine contraceptive management or related services immediately through TE for Family Planning Only Services.
+Note: Members who meet the enrollment criteria may receive routine contraceptive management or related services immediately by temporarily enrolling in Family Planning Only Services through EE.

 The goal of Family Planning Only Services is to provide members with information and services to assist them in preventing pregnancy, making BadgerCare Plus enrollment due to pregnancy less likely.
 Providers should explain the purpose of Family Planning Only Services to members and encourage them to contact their certifying agency to determine their enrollment options if they are not interested in, or do not need, contraceptive services.